 The Fall sound – primitive and avant – is one of the great instantiations of the recurring mystery of the band.
 The emergence of a band-voice (different from the human voice that rides on top of it, although the band-voice should include that singer's - or speak-singer's - voice).
 That curious melding of timbres, tones and mode of motion that means you can recognize a great groop within less than a second, almost as soon as the needle drops in the groove.
 Somehow disparate elements cohere into an entity.
 Components that far more often than not accreted haphazardly, through happenstance: because of who knew who, or who happened to have a particular needed piece of equipment, because of geographical proximity, because of the randomness of who answered an ad or whether the phone got picked up or the ad-placer was at home when the interested party knocked on the door.
 This arbitrarily selected set of differing abilities, taste profiles and personalities miraculously manages to find a small area in which they converge, become one.
 It’s especially eerie and magical when the timbres of a singer and a guitarist meld (Morrissey + Marr).

-The Fall Mark 2 could have easily been like that, but the group weren’t that renowned yet, and Smith shrewdly, or instinctively, went with the close-to-hand, the roadies.
-The result was a kind of reformation of the band and the settling into its true, distinct and enduring sound.
+The Fall Mark 2 could have easily been like that, but the group weren’t that renowned yet, and Smith shrewdly, or instinctively, went with the close-to-hand, the roadies - still unformed, therefore moldable, able to cohere and evolve together as a unit rather than an aggregate of established highly-skilled players.
+The result was effectively the reformation of the band and the settling into its true, distinct and enduring sound.
 (Much as I love the singles on the Early Fall 77-79 comp and Live At the Witch Trials).

 As part of this exercise, I decided to listen to the Fall's uuurrv in chronological order - all of it, or as far as I could get before exhaustion got the better of me.
 Would it change my perspective on the highs and the lows?